Buy Curious

 The short answer is: Yes, but...multiple factors are at play (as with all things real estate).

-According to Kreider, who looked at closed sales market data (pulled from Urban Digs) in Manhattan over the past six months, ground-floor apartments tend to sell at a median listing discount of around 4.5 percent from ask.
-"Note, this is just the discount observed from what the sale closed at versus what it was originally asking," he explains.
-"The median listing discount can change significantly with seasonality and the overall market environment."
+According to Kreider, who looked at closed Manhattan sales market data from UrbanDigs over a six-month period, ground-floor apartments tend to sell at a median listing discount of around 4.5 percent from initial asking price.
+However, he added that "the median listing discount can change significantly with seasonality and the overall market environment."

-So, while ground-floor units have conventionally offered a 5 to 20 percent discount from a comparable non-ground-floor unit in the same building, he adds that it depends on factors like whether the building has an elevator or is a walk-up.
+So, while ground-floor units have conventionally offered a 5 to 20 percent discount from a comparable non-ground-floor unit in the same building, he adds that it also depends on factors like whether the building has an elevator or is a walk-up.
 "You also have to keep in mind the condition of the unit, ceiling heights, and the existence of outdoor space, as well as views, light, and layout—all of which can make it difficult to compare apples-to-apples."

 Kaplan says basement-level spaces sell for one-half to one-third of the price per square foot of upper-floor units.